Alberto Albístegui

 Alberto Albístegui Zamacola (born 24 September 1964) is a Spanish retired footballer who could play as a centre back, libero or midfielder.
 His career was most associated with Real Sociedad, for whom he played 115 La Liga matches in six and a half seasons across two spells, scoring six goals.
-He also earned promotion to the top flight on three occasions: with Mallorca in 1988–89, Deportivo La Coruña in 1990–91, and Deportivo Alavés in 1997–98.
+Zamacola also earned promotion to the top flight on three occasions: with Mallorca in 1988–89, Deportivo La Coruña in 1990–91, and Deportivo Alavés in 1997–98.
 He made a further 84 first division appearances in a combined four seasons with these three clubs, during which he scored three goals.

 Career

 Albístegui was born in Eibar, in the province of Gipuzkoa in the Basque Country.
 He began his career in the youth teams of Basque club Real Sociedad, and made his debut for their B team, San Sebastián, in 1982.
 An AFE strike in September 1984 allowed Albístegui, two weeks shy of his 20th birthday, to make his La Liga debut for Sociedad in a home fixture against Málaga at Atotxa Stadium.
 The hosts lost 1–0, and Albístegui was substituted immediately after the visitors scored.
 He continued to play predominantly for the reserves, and made only one further first team appearance, in a 6–0 win over Hércules the following season.

 With no prospect of a regular first team spot at Real Sociedad, Albístegui joined Segunda División side Sestao Sport in the summer of 1986.
 He was a favourite with coach Javier Irureta, and played 77 matches in two seasons at the club.
 He signed for Mallorca ahead of the 1988–89 Segunda División season, and made 17 appearances as Mallorca earned promotion to the top flight after a promotion playoff victory over Español.
 He remained in the squad for the following season, but was mostly not used by coach Lorenzo Serra Ferrer.
 He played only eight matches that year, although one of those was a substitute appearance in a famous 1–0 win over Barcelona on 1 October.

 Albístegui returned to the second tier with Deportivo La Coruña, and once again achieved promotion in his first season.
 He played 34 matches, with highlights including scoring both goals in a 2–1 home win over Figueres at Estadio Riazor on 17 March, and playing the full 90 minutes of the 2–0 home win over direct rivals Real Murcia that sealed promotion on the last day of the season.
 He again played an important part in the 1991–92 campaign, making 24 appearances, scoring a crucial brace in a 2–2 draw with a Toni Polster-inspired Logroñés, and helping Depor retain their La Liga status in a relegation playoff victory of Real Betis, in which he scored a penalty in the first leg.